Dempster Highway: History

-The Dempster Highway roughly follows the old dog sled route from Dawson City to Fort McPherson and is named for Corporal (later Inspector) William Dempster of the North-West Mounted Police.
+The Dempster Highway roughly follows an old dog sled route from Dawson City to Fort McPherson and is named for Corporal (later Inspector) William Dempster of the North-West Mounted Police.

 During the late 19th century, and in response to the Klondike Gold Rush, the North-West Mounted Police established a presence in the Yukon and Northwest Territories.
 Their activities included winter dog sled patrols between outposts and communities.
 One such patrol followed a route from Dawson City to the NWMP outpost at Fort McPherson, established in 1903.

 In December 1910, NWMP Inspector Francis Joseph Fitzgerald led three men on the annual winter patrol from Fort McPherson to Dawson City.
 They became lost on the trail, and subsequently died of exposure and starvation.
 When they failed to arrive in Dawson City as expected, Corporal Dempster and two constables were sent out on a rescue patrol in March 1911.
 Dempster and his men found the bodies of Fitzgerald's patrol on March 22, 1911.